rwieruch/blog_robinwieruch_content/learn-react-redux-mobx-state-management.md

 {{% chapter_header "What will I learn from the course?" "taming-the-state-in-react-learn" %}}

 The course teaches you how to use local state in React and scaling React applications with advanced practices, patterns and techniques.
 Afterward, the ebook dives into learning Redux and MobX as libraries for state management.
 These libraries are taught from scratch without React but in combination with React later on.
 However, all these learnings are not necessarily bound to React as view layer library.
 They can be applied in other view layer (component based) libraries, such as Vue.js, or single page application (SPA) frameworks, such as Angular.js, too.
 If you are new to React and want to learn React before, I recommend you to read the up to date book [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
-It has been downloaded by 11.000 people so far, which makes me very proud.
+It has been downloaded by 12.000 people so far, which makes me very proud.

+{{% pin_it_image "taming the state screencasts" "img/posts/learn-react-redux-mobx-state-management/screencast.jpg" "is-src-set" %}}

 Due to Redux's popularity, the course teaches more about Redux than MobX.
 But it is planned to grow the MobX part too, because I am really into that library as well.
 For both state management libraries, Redux and MobX, you will learn to use them standalone, to connect them to React applications in multiple ways, and to apply best practices, patterns and tricks to scale them in larger applications.
 You will learn about using JavaScript ES6 to keep your state immutable, middleware in Redux, and flat and normalized state structures.
 Afterward, the terms actions, reducers, store(s), connected components and so on, will not be foreign subjects to you anymore.